mohamedtarek10/Credit_Score_Prediction/README.md

 The notebook includes training various machine learning models, including:

 - **Random Forest Classifier**
-- **Neural Network using Keras**

-The models are evaluated based on accuracy, and the best-performing model is saved in the `models/` directory.
+The models are evaluated based on the accuracy

 ## Evaluation